WebAssembly/component-model/design/mvp/CanonicalABI.md

   return current_task().inst
 ```

-Once Core WebAssembly gets stack-switching, the Component Model's `$block` and
+Once Core WebAssembly gets stack-switching, the Component Model's `$block`,
-`$current-thread` tags would *not* be exposed to Core WebAssembly.
-Thus, an
+`$switch-to` and `$current-thread` tags would *not* be exposed to Core
-optimizing implementation would continue to be able to implement `block()` as a
+WebAssembly.
+Thus, an optimizing implementation would continue to be able to
-direct control flow transfer and `current_thread()` with implicit execution
+implement `block()` and `switch_to()` as a direct control flow transfer and
-context, both without a general handler/tag search.
-In particular, this avoids
+`current_thread()` with implicit execution context, both without a general
-the pathological O(N<sup>2</sup>) behavior which would otherwise arise if
+handler/tag search.
+In particular, this avoids the pathological O(N<sup>2</sup>)
-Component Model cooperative threads were used in conjunction with deeply-nested
+behavior which would otherwise arise if Component Model cooperative threads were
-Core WebAssembly handlers.
+used in conjunction with deeply-nested Core WebAssembly handlers.

 Additionally, once Core WebAssembly has stack switching, any unhandled events
 that originate in Core WebAssembly would turn into traps if they reach a